 When an administrator turns on outbound call recording, it will turn this feature on for all companies within the account.

-- Click the Account icon in the top left, then choose Manage Account.
+- Click the Account icon in the top left, then choose Account Settings.

 - Click Details in the left menu under "Manage."

 - Click the checkbox to Allow my team to record outbound calls.